NiceAndNerdy/SessionSoft/README.md

 Please read and make the necessary changes before hosting.

 **General**<br>
 Please add a DNS alias named SSServer where SSServer is the machine where the server and database are hosted.
+SS allows you to toggle between printers (e.g. in case on public printer goes down).
+Please modify the printer code (SessionSoftTimer/Printers.cs *and* the printer database table - printer names are the table values).
+Full database schema to be posted later.

 **SessionSoftTimer**<br>
 This is the client application to be hosted on the local, public machines.
 Session.cs and LogStats.cs need the site specific connection string.